Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 The preceding chapter established Regime as the admissibility layer of the Trust Framework.
 Laws describe the stronger regularities that follow from the framework's layered architecture.
 Principles, developed in the following chapter, translate those laws into operational constraints for trust, credibility, and credit.

 In structural order, the sequence is ontology, law, principle, rule, and practice.
-In exposition, this Part introduces regime and principles first so that the laws can be stated against an already developed operational vocabulary.
+In exposition, this Part introduces regime first so that the laws and principles can be stated against an already developed admissibility vocabulary.

 A law within the Trust Framework is not a legal rule, ethical command, institutional policy, or empirical prediction.
 It is a necessary relation within a defined layer of the framework.
 Because the framework distinguishes Structure, Interpretation, Regime, and Realisation, its laws must also be distinguished by layer.